open-mmlab/mmengine/README.md

 ## Introduction

-MMEngine is a base library depending on PyTorch for deep learning model training, and supports Linux, Windows, and MacOS platforms.
+MMEngine is a fundamental library based on PyTorch for deep learning model training.
+It supports Linux, Windows, and MacOS platforms.
 It has three highlights as follows.

 1. Universality: MMEngine implements a high-level general trainer that

-   - Support training different tasks with a small amount of code, e.g. imagenet can be trained using only 80 lines of code (pytorch example 400 lines)
+   - Enables training different tasks with obly a small amount of code.
+For example, imagenet can be trained with only 80 lines of code in MMEngine, compared to 400 in pytorch example
-   - Easy compatibility with models from popular algorithm libraries such as TIMM, TorchVision and Detectron2
+   - Easily compatible with models from popular algorithm libraries such as TIMM, TorchVision and Detectron2

 2. Uniformity: MMEngine has designed an open architecture with a uniform interface, allowing

-   - Users can rely on a single piece of code to achieve all tasks, e.g. MMRazor 1.x reduces 40% of the code compared to MMRazor 0.x
+   - Users to achieve all tasks relying on a single piece of code.
+For instance, MMRazor 1.x reduces 40% of the code compared to MMRazor 0.x
-   - The upstream and downstream interfaces are more unified and convenient, supporting multiple backend devices while providing a unified abstraction for the upper-level algorithm library.
+   - The upstream and downstream interfaces to be more unified and convenient, supporting multiple backend devices while providing a unified abstraction for the upper-level algorithm library.
 Currently, MMEngine supports Nvidia CUDA, Mac MPS, AMD, MLU and other devices for model training.

-3. Flexibility: MMEngine implements a "Lego" style training process, which supports
+3. Flexibility: MMEngine adopts a "Lego" style training process, which supports

    - Dynamically adjust training process, optimization strategies and data augmentation strategies based on the number of iterations, loss and evaluation results.
 Early stopping is a typical example of adjusting training based on loss and evaluation metrics
    - Arbitrary forms of model weight averaging, such as Exponential Momentum Average (EMA) and Stochastic Weight Averaging (SWA)